 Covering almost one-seventh of the old Pink City, City Palace is a splendid piece of architecture flaunting the Mughal and Rajpur eras.
 Mubarak Mahal, Chandra Mahal, Pritam Niwas Chowk, Hall of Public Audience, Hall of Private Audience, Maharani Palace, Bhaggi Khana, Govind Dev Ji Temple – these courtyards dissect the myriad complex of City Palace in Jaipur.

-If you truly want to explore the aesthetics of the palace, it should take half a day, also because it is indeed one of the must-visit tourist attractions of Jaipur (Hence the crowd).
+If you truly want to explore the aesthetics of the palace, it should take half a day (and bear the crowd).
 The museum has a vast collection of handcrafted local products resonating with the old-age royal sentiment.

 10. Jantar Mantar